 “If I were to write a song right now, it would be a tap-dance number,” said Ludovic Bource, winning the Golden Globe for Best Original Score – Motion Picture.
 The Artist had in the aggregate the most charming acceptance speeches of the night, perhaps owing to English not being the filmmakers’ first language and their general appreciation for the appreciation of this love letter to old Hollywood by present-day Hollywood.

 Michelle Williams won for Best Performance by an Actress in a Motion Picture – Comedy or Musical for My Week with Marilyn.
-So was My Week with Marilyn a comedy or a musical? ’Cause I saw it and I didn’t think it was either one (which is not damning it with a snide remark; I don’t think it was intended to be).
+So did they declare My Week with Marilyn a comedy or a musical? ’Cause I saw it and I didn’t think it was either one (which is not damning it with a snide remark; I don’t think it was intended to be).

-In his acceptance speech for bringing to life Tyrion Lannister on HBO’s Game of Thrones, Peter Dinklage concluded by mentioning “a gentleman in England I’m thinking about — Martin Henderson; Google ’im.”
-This ensured a snake-eating-its-own-tail Google result that had Dinklage’s plea returned highest in those results; the topic also trended on Twitter, as discussed in the very first Google hit I clicked, which explains who Henderson is.
+In his acceptance speech for playing Tyrion Lannister on HBO’s Game of Thrones, Peter Dinklage concluded by mentioning “a gentleman in England I’m thinking about — Martin Henderson; Google ’im.”
+This ensured a snake-eating-its-own-tail Google result that had Dinklage’s plea returned highest in those results; the topic also trended on Twitter, as discussed in the first Google hit I clicked, which explains who Henderson is.

 Downton Abbey and BBC America’s Luther are also infamously still in the Mini-Series or Motion Picture Made for Television categories despite having run for more than one season.